intel/pailliercryptolib/module/heqat/README.md

 Alternatively, if the system has a pre-built QAT software stack installed, the script `auto_find_qat_install.sh` can used to help automatically find the path where it was installed (see command below).
 The script `auto_find_qat_install.sh` assumes that the QAT package is installed in a single location, such that if multiple installations are available at different locations, the script may produce undetermined behavior.

- - Explicity way:
+ - Explicit way:
 ```
 export ICP_ROOT=$(./auto_find_qat_install.sh)
 ```
- - Implicity way:
+ - Implicit way:
 ```
 source setup_env.sh
 ```

 #### Building the Library

 Follow the steps in the sections [Installing QAT Software Stack](#installing-qat-software-stack) and [Setup Environment](#setup-environment) before attempting to build the library.

 - How to build without `BigNumber` support